 In many low- and middle-income countries, mental health conditions are treated in centralized psychiatric hospitals rather than primary care or community health centers.
 This makes it difficult for people who live far away from a facility to access care.

 In both developing and developed countries, the health care system typically deals with mental health care separately from physical health, creating a confusing maze for people to navigate.
 Rather than taking a holistic approach, mental health treatment options are often limited, with long wait times.

 Costs and not having health insurance are barriers to mental health services.
 Even for those who do have insurance, mental health treatment may not be covered in some countries.
 In addition, many mental health providers are out-of-network, which is expensive.

 The challenge of addressing global mental health can’t be addressed through treatment alone.
 Prevention is key.
 Mental disorders typically emerge in childhood and adolescence.
 Identifying and treating these issues early in life can help prevent disability and improve outcomes in adults.
 Yet in many countries, child mental health care is still in early stages of development.

-Learn five additional action steps you can take to support your global workforce’s mental health.
+Learn more steps you can take to support your global workforce’s mental health.
 Download our guide.